indimail/indimail-virtualdomains/.github/indimail.md

 sets the qmail-smtpd running on port 587 to force authentication.

 Setting environment variables in your startup script, in your .profile or your shell forces you to permanently set the environment variable to a specific value.
-Using **envrules**, IndiMail allows you to set these environment variables specific to different ___senders___ or ___recipients___. envrules allows IndiMail platform to be tuned differently for different users.
+Using **envrules**, IndiMail allows you to set these environment variables specific to different *senders* or *recipients* envrules allows IndiMail platform to be tuned differently for different users.
 No other messaging platform, to the best of my knowledge, is capable of doing that.
 Another way of saying is that envrules allows your IndiMail platform to dynamically change its behavior for each and every user.

-For the SMTP service, you can set different environment variables for different ___senders___.
+For the SMTP service, you can set different environment variables for different *senders*.
 All that is required is to define the following in the control file /etc/indimail/control/from.envrules.
 The format of this file is of the form

 `pattern:envar1=val,envar2=val,...]`